Hematopoietic Cell Transplantation for Solid Tumors in Adults

 Kasper et al (2010) noted that prognosis of patients with metastatic soft tissue sarcoma (STS) remains poor.
 Whether high-dose chemotherapy (HDCT) with stem cell support improves the long-term outcome for these patients is debatable.
 These investigators presented a prospective, single-institutional, phase II study that enrolled 34 STS patients with advanced and/or metastatic disease.
 After 4 courses of chemotherapy consisting of doxorubicin and ifosfamide, responding patients in at least partial response (PR) were treated with HDCT (n = 9); all other patients continued chemotherapy for 2 more cycles.
 After standard chemotherapy, PR (n = 10), stable disease (SD, n = 6) and progressive disease (PD, n = 14) were attained for the evaluable patients.
 A total of 29 patients died and 5 are alive with the disease.
 Median progression free survival (PFS) was 11.6 months (range of 8 to 15) for patients treated with HDCT (n = 9) versus 5.6 months (range of 0 to 19) for patients treated with standard chemotherapy.
 Median overall survival (OS) was 23.7 months (range of 12 to 34) versus 10.8 months (range of 0 to 39), respectively.
 The subgroup of patients treated with HDCT gained significant survival benefit.
 Nevertheless, HDCT as a possible consolidation strategy remains highly investigational.

 In a Cochrane review, Peinemann and colleagues (2011) evaluated the effectiveness and safety of HDCT followed by autologous HSCT for all stages of STS in children and adults.
 These investigators searched the electronic databases CENTRAL (The Cochrane Library 2010, Issue 2), MEDLINE and EMBASE (February 2010).
 Online trial registers, congress abstracts and reference lists of reviews were searched and expert panels and authors were contacted.
 Terms representing STS and autologous HSCT were required in the title, abstract or keywords.
 In studies with aggregated data, participants with non-rhabdomyosarcoma STS (NRSTS) and autologous HSCT had to constitute at least 80 % of the data.
 Comparative non-randomized studies were included because randomized controlled trials (RCTs) were not expected.
 Case series and case reports were considered for an additional descriptive analysis.
 Study data were recorded by 2 review authors independently.
-For studies with no comparator group, the authors synthesised results for studies reporting aggregate data and conducted a pooled analysis of individual participant data using the Kaplan-Meyer method.
+For studies with no comparator group, the authors synthesized results for studies reporting aggregate data and conducted a pooled analysis of individual participant data using the Kaplan-Meyer method.
 The primary outcomes were OS and treatment-related mortality (TRM).
 These researchers included 54 studies, from 467 full texts articles screened (11.5%), reporting on 177 subjects that received HSCT and 69 subjects that received standard care.
 Only 1 study reported comparative data.
 In the 1 comparative study, OS at 2 years after HSCT was estimated as statistically significantly higher (62.3 %) compared with subjects that received standard care (23.2 %).
 In a single-arm study, the OS 2 years after HSCT was reported as 20 %.
 In a pooled analysis of the individual data of 54 subjects, OS at 2 years was estimated as 49 % (95 % confidence interval: 34 % to 64 %).
 Data on TRM, secondary neoplasia and severe toxicity grade 3 to 4 after transplantation were sparse.
 All 54 studies had a high risk of bias.
 The authors concluded that due to a lack of comparative studies, it is unclear whether subjects with NRSTS have improved survival from autologous HSCT following HDCT.
 Owing to this current gap in knowledge, at present HDCT and autologous HSCT for NRSTS should only be used within controlled trials.

 There is insufficient evidence regarding the safety and effectiveness of autologous/allogeneic HSCT for the treatment of central nervous system (CNS) tumors (e.g., astrocytoma, choroid plexus tumors, ependymoma, germ cell tumors, gliomas, medulloblastoma, oligodendroglioma, and primitive neuroectodermal tumors).

-Baek and colleagues (2013) evaluated the feasibility and effectiveness of myeloablative HDC and autologous SCT (autoSCT) in patients with relapsed or progressed CNS-germ cell tumors (CNS-GCTs).
+Baek and colleagues (2013) evaluated the feasibility and effectiveness of myeloablative HDC and autologous SCT (auto-SCT) in patients with relapsed or progressed CNS-germ cell tumors (CNS-GCTs).
 A total of 11 patients with non-germinomatous GCTs (NGGCTs) and 9 patients with germinomas were enrolled.
-Patients received between 2 and 8 cycles of conventional chemotherapy prior to HDCT/autoSCT with or without radiotherapy (RT).
-Overall, 16 patients proceeded to the first HDCT/autoSCT, and 9 proceeded to the second HDCT/autoSCT.
+Patients received between 2 and 8 cycles of conventional chemotherapy prior to HDCT/auto-SCT with or without radiotherapy (RT).
+Overall, 16 patients proceeded to the first HDCT/auto-SCT, and 9 proceeded to the second HDCT/auto-SCT.
 CTE (carboplatin-thiotepa-etoposide) and cyclophosphamide-melphalan (CM) regimens were used for the first and second HDCT, respectively.
-Toxicities during HDCT/autoSCT were acceptable, and there were no treatment-related deaths.
+Toxicities during HDCT/auto-SCT were acceptable, and there were no treatment-related deaths.
 Twelve patients experienced relapse or progression; however, 4patients with germinomas remain alive after subsequent RT.
 Therefore, a total of 12 patients (4 NGGCTs and 8 germinomas) remained alive with a median follow-up of 47 months (range of 22 to 90) after relapse or progression.
 The probability of 3-year OS was 59.1 ± 11.2 % (36.4 ± 14.5 % for NGGCTs versus 88.9 ± 10.5 % for germinomas, p = 0.028).
-Radiotherapy, particularly craniospinal RT, was associated with a better tumor response prior to HDCT/autoSCT and a better final outcome.
-The authors concluded that HDCT/autoSCT was feasible, and survival rates were encouraging.
-Moreover, they stated that further study with a larger cohort of patients is needed to ascertain the role of HDCT/autoSCT in the treatment of relapsed or progressed CNS-GCTs.
+Radiotherapy, particularly craniospinal RT, was associated with a better tumor response prior to HDCT/auto-SCT and a better final outcome.
+The authors concluded that HDCT/auto-SCT was feasible, and survival rates were encouraging.
+Moreover, they stated that further study with a larger cohort of patients is needed to ascertain the role of HDCT/auto-SCT in the treatment of relapsed or progressed CNS-GCTs.

 Samuel et al (2013) noted that choroid plexus carcinomas (CPCs) are rare epithelial CNS tumors.
 Choroid plexus carcinomas occur mainly in infants and young children, comprising approximately 1 to 4 % of all pediatric brain neoplasms.
 There is very limited information available regarding tumor biology and CPC treatment due to its rarity.
 There have been various case reports and meta-analyses of reported cases with CPC.
 Surgical resection is often challenging but remains a well-established treatment option.
 Chemotherapy is often reserved for recurrent or refractory cases, but the goal of treatment is usually palliative.
-These investigators presented a case of recurrent, adult CPC with disseminated lepto-meningeal involvement treated with salvage chemotherapy including high-dose ifosfamide, carboplatin, and etoposide; once a remission was achieved, this response was consolidated with a syngeneic stem cell (bone marrow) transplant after a preparative regimen of HDC with carboplatin, etoposide, and thiotepa.
+These investigators presented a case of recurrent, adult CPC with disseminated leptomeningeal involvement treated with salvage chemotherapy including high-dose ifosfamide, carboplatin, and etoposide; once a remission was achieved, this response was consolidated with a syngeneic stem cell (bone marrow) transplant after a preparative regimen of HDC with carboplatin, etoposide, and thiotepa.
 Although the patient tolerated the transplant well and remained disease-free for 12 months, she subsequently succumbed to relapsed disease 18 months post-transplant.
 The authors believed that this was the first report of using syngeneic stem cell transplant in CPC to consolidate a remission achieved by salvage chemotherapy.

 Kostaras and Easaw (2013) stated that medulloblastoma accounts for almost 1/3 of pediatric CNS cancers, but is very rare in the adult population.
 As a result, adult patients with medulloblastoma are often treated according to therapies developed for children with similarly staged disease at diagnosis, based on the assumption that adult and pediatric tumors have similar properties.
 These researchers summarized the evidence and made recommendations for the management of recurrent disease in adult patients with medulloblastoma.
 These investigators conducted a systematic literature search to find publications addressing treatment of recurrent medulloblastoma in adults.
 Current treatment strategies for adult patients with relapsed medulloblastoma are based on the results of retrospective case series and published consensus recommendations, and include maximal safe re-resection where possible, combined with chemotherapy and/or re-irradiation.
 They described the results of 13 publications involving 66 adult patients treated with HDC plus SCT for recurrent medulloblastoma.
 The authors concluded that HDC with SCT may be a treatment option for a small proportion of adult patients who are unlikely to benefit from conventional chemotherapy and who are fit and have their disease recurrence contained within the CNS.
 Moreover, they stated that potential cases in which SCT is being considered should be discussed at a multi-disciplinary tumor board that includes involvement by hematologic oncologists and transplant specialists.

 An UpToDate review on "Overview of the management of central nervous system tumors in children" (Lau and Teo, 2013) does not mention the use of stem cell transplant as a therapeutic option.
-Furthermore, the National Comprehensive Cancer Network’s clinical practice guideline on "Central nervous system cancers" (Version 2.2013) states that although evidence of its advantage over conventional treatment is lacking, the panel included HDC-autoSCT as a category 2B option for progressive or recurrent primary CNS lymphomas.
+Furthermore, the National Comprehensive Cancer Network’s clinical practice guideline on "Central nervous system cancers" (Version 2.2013) states that although evidence of its advantage over conventional treatment is lacking, the panel included HDC-auto-SCT as a category 2B option for progressive or recurrent primary CNS lymphomas.
 Moreover, there is no recommendation regarding HDC-SCT for other types of CNS tumors.

 Uehara et al (2015) stated that an increasing number of children with advanced malignancies have recently received HDC with HSCT, followed by surgery.
 These investigators reviewed their experience with surgery after HDC and autologous (auto) or allogeneic (allo) HSCT to elucidate the problems associated with this treatment and establish the optimum surgical management strategy.
 They retrospectively reviewed the cases of 24 children with advanced malignancy treated with HDC and HSCT before tumor resection at the authors’ institution.
 The tumors included 18 neuroblastomas, 5 soft tissue sarcomas, 2 hepatoblastomas, and 1 Wilms tumor.
 The source of hematopoietic stem cells was auto-HSCT in 19 patients and allo-HSCT in 5 patients.
 To be able to undergo surgery, it was necessary that the patient's general condition, including hemostasis, should be fairly good and that the results of hematological examinations should include a white blood cell (WBC) count of greater than 1,000/µL, hemoglobin level of greater than 10 g/dL and platelet count of greater than 5 × 10(4)/µL.
 The mean duration before WBC recovery after HSCT was 14.5 ± 1.4 days after auto-HSCT and 23.8 ± 1.2 days after allo-HSCT, respectively (p < 0.01).
 The mean duration before platelet recovery after HSCT was 46.5 ± 5.2 days for auto-HSCT and 48.6 ± 5.5 days for allo-HSCT (not significant).
 The mean interval between allo-HSCT and surgery was significantly longer (92.8 ± 6.2 days) than that between auto-HSCT and surgery (57.0 ± 3.9 days) (p<0.01), likely because of the use of steroids and immunosuppressants after HSCT.
 The tumors were completely resected in all cases without severe complications.
 All the patients treated with allo-HSCT had an acute graft versus host (aGVH) reaction at 2 to 3 weeks after HSCT, and specifically required the administration of steroids and immunosuppressants to prevent aGVH.
 The post-operative complications included paralytic ileus in 2 cases and a tacrolimus-associated encephalopathy in 1 case involving allo-HSCT.
 In 50 % of the patients, the WBC count was not elevated after surgery, whereas the post-operative serum C-reactive protein (CRP) level was elevated in all cases.
 The authors concluded that these findings indicated that surgical treatment can be safely performed even after HDC with HSCT if attention is paid to myelosuppression and the adverse effects of both chemotherapeutic agents and immunosuppressants.